Thursday, September 25, 2025

 Okay, less flippantly. . . there's always been this constituency in the fandom that objected to Abyssals being presented as a "villain" splat.
 You know, death is a part of life, so maybe it doesn't need to be viewed solely as an evil.
 And if death is sometimes not an evil, then death's exalted shouldn't have to always be evil.
 Maybe you could have an Abyssal who was a psychopomp or a counselor or just a hero for the ghost kingdoms.

 I mean, I get it.
-Sometimes you just want to put on the leather plants and the eyeliner and be a little spooky in a way that is exactly as safe as the shiny golden hero, because why should the psychopaths get to hog the dark aesthetic?
+Sometimes you just want to put on the leather pants and the eyeliner and be a little spooky in a way that is exactly as safe as the shiny golden hero, because why should the psychopaths get to hog the dark aesthetic?
 And to be fair, the villainous Abyssals haven't always been the fun kind of villain-core.
 Sometimes, maybe even most of the time, they were just these scatological bullies who were like "I'm going to STOMP on the KITTEN and then make a HAT from its GUTS."

 But I can't help feeling the "Abyssals should be shepherds of the dead" perspective is one that . . . unduly privileges respectability.
 Truth of the matter is, no matter what our various religions tell us to the contrary, death sucks.
 Even if you stipulate the maximum cause for optimism ("they're up there right now, hanging with history's coolest celebrities, knocking back some cold ones and saving you a place at the table") it's still an involuntary separation in which one of the parties has no way of knowing for certain that it's temporary.
 No matter what you believe happens to your loved ones after they die, you still grieve for them.
 And the inevitability and heaviness of that grief, it sucks.